michaeltelford/todo/README.md

 https://todo-checklist.surge.sh

+TODO: Add screenshot.

 Auth is handled by Auth0.
 You can login using your Github or Google account.
 Or you can sign up for an Auth0 account.
 You are limited to 5 lists (with unlimited TODO's) per account.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Usage
+## Local Usage

 ### ENV